10up/generator-wp-make/README.md

 $ npm install -g yo
 ```

-To install generator-wp-make clone this repository and link it to npm:
+To install generator-wp-make clone this repository, enter the directory, and link it to npm:

 ```
-$ git clone git@github.com:10up/generator-wp-make.git
+$ git clone git@github.com:10up/generator-wp-make.git && cd generator-wp-make
 $ npm link
 ```